-- Recognized in Chambers USA as a senior statesman for intellectual property litigation.
-The 2016 edition notes that he is "a titan of the IP bar," 2003-2017.
+- Recognized in Chambers USA as a Senior Statesman for intellectual property litigation.
+2003-2023.

 - Recognized in the U.S. Legal 500 as a leading lawyer in patent litigation, 2009-2017.
 The 2017 edition describes Bill as the "dean of the Texas IP bar."